FauzanNR/marathon-envs/README.md

 #### 1 Behaviour synthesized

-The main goal has *almost*  been achieved: skinned characters are matched with ragdolls.
+The main goal has *almost*  been achieved: skinned characters are matched with ragdolls (see below, and gif on top of this readme)

 ![Example-current-status](img/trained-with-automatic-constraint-parsing.gif)